CinquinAndy/notes-to-strapi-export-article-ai/README.md

 - [x] Add clean errors notices messages
 - [x] Upload images & attachments to Strapi
 - [x] Replace image links in notes with Strapi media links
+---
+- [ ] Connect custom api key for gpt-3
-- [ ] Upload to Strapi article
+- [ ] Connect custom api key for image recognition
 - [ ] Following my personnal template & fields
-- [ ] Make it available as a plugin in Obsidian
-- [ ] Make it usable by anyone, env variables for Strapi URL, user & password & token
-- [ ] Config in the plugin settings for the schema to use
-- [ ] Config in the plugin settings for the fields to use
+---
 - [ ] Part to generate alt / title for images
 - [ ] Part to generate slug for the article
 - [ ] Part to generate tags for the article